claudianjeri/Github-search/README.md

 > * To see the the person's followers, the ones he/she follows and public gists.
 > * To view their profile on github

+##Known Bugs:
+None that has been discovered.

+##Setup/Installation Requirements:
+> * install Atom, Sublime or Visual Studio.
+> * Run the app on Google Chrome.

 ## Technology used:
 This application was generated with Angular CLI version 1.6.8.
 It uses bootstrap, css and javascript for styling.